-Now, learn how to handle – and even prevent – these and other plumbing problems with a few basic tips and tricks every homeowner should have up their sleeve.
+Now, learn how to handle – and even prevent – these and other plumbing problems with a few essential tips and tricks every homeowner should have up their sleeve.

-Check for leaks.
 Conduct routine visual inspections of all plumbing fixtures and pipes.
-If you notice an unusually high water bill that can’t be blamed on an increase in laundry, baths, or overall water usage, you may have a leak.
+If you notice an unusually high water bill that you can’t explain with an increase in laundry, baths, or overall water usage, you may have a leak.

 Don’t put trash down the drain.
-Just like a toilet, there are some things that the standard drain is not meant to handle.
-This includes hair, coffee grounds, food scraps, and FOG (fat, oil, grease).
-Even if your kitchen is equipped with a garbage disposal, items such as fibrous or starchy food, bones, and FOG are a big no-no.
+Just like a toilet, there are some things that the standard drain can’t handle.
+Those things include hair, coffee grounds, food scraps, and FOG (fat, oil, grease).
+Even if you have a garbage disposal, items such as fibrous or starchy food, bones, and FOG are a big no-no.

 Don’t over-tighten fittings.
 What’s worse than a fitting that’s too loose?
 One that is too tight and leads to stripped screws and broken bolts.